estrellafel/readingDbSqlite/README.md

 <img src="imagesForREADME/er.png">

 ## Notice
-If going to download the source code the programer will have to put the location of the database in database.py
+If going to run the source code the programer will have to put the location of the database in database.py.